galactas-source/imageGoPlus/README.md

 <script type='text/javascript' src='js/imagegoplus.js'>
 ```
-but this wouldn't be enuogh since we don't have any players to control the actions.
+but this wouldn't be enough since we don't have any players to control the actions.

 Creating player.Add this into the \<body> tag,here i am wrapping the imagegoplus elements inside the my player,try not to change the structure unless you know what you are doing but feel free to style it.